Shopping in Venice: More than Glass and Masks:

-Italy is a great place to shop for quality food and great style.
+Italy is a great place to shop for quality food and fabulous style.
 And shopping in Venice is no exception.
 But this time in Venice, on my first trip for nearly a year, I wanted to see sights, visit restaurants, and shop things that cannot easily be bought online after a year of basically commuting between work and home.

 I had only two full days and, with some larger financial commitments taking most of my income, a somewhat limited budget.
 However… you can have a lot of fun spending relatively little

 Dried Porcini Mushrooms

 It depends what you use at home.
 I am a fan of dried mushrooms, especially porcini mushrooms.
 No place in Europe is better for dried porcini mushrooms than Italy.
 Okay, perhaps Poland or Russia or Belarus if you happen to travel there.

 At home, I spend 5 Euro on a tiny bag of mushrooms in my local supermarket, and prices do not get much better online.
 So I stock up in Italy, and I mean, really stock up.
 These dried porcini mushrooms are light, can be squashed into any luggage and last for ages.
 I paid approximately 10 Euro for 80grams of these large sliced good quality mushrooms.
 I turn mine almost exclusively into risotto.

 Similarly to porcini mushrooms, Italian sun-dried tomatoes are the best, and although they are usually a product of Southern Italy, you can buy great quality sun-dried tomatoes anywhere in Italy.
 I bought some in Turkey, I bought some in Greece, I bought some at local organic shops – but nothing beats Italian sun-dried tomatoes.